krgross/bma590-course-notes/docs/08-GEEandGLMMandGAMM.md

 Generalized additive mixed models (GAMMs) include just about every model feature we've discussed: splines to capture smooth effects of predictors, non-Gaussian responses, and correlations.
 There are two software routines available for fitting GAMMs in R: `mgcv::gamm` and `gamm4::gamm4`.
 The routine `mgcv::gamm` is based on `lme`, and thus provides access to the non-constant variance and correlation structures that we saw when discussing generalized least squares.
 The routine `gamm4::gamm4` is based on `lme4`, and thus provides access to the same fitting syntax as `lmer` and `glmer`.
 We will illustrate each in turn.

 As we have seen, serial data usually have a serial dependence structure.
 They are also data for which one might want to use splines to capture the underlying trend.
 Time series provide a prime example.
 Below, we will analyze daily average temperature data from RDU from Jan 1 1995 to May 13 2020.
-These data can be found at http://academic.udayton.edu/kissock/http/weather/.
+I downloaded these data from Kelly Kissock's website at the University of Dayton, although that website no longer seems to be maintained.
 First, some housekeeping and exploratory analysis.

 ```r